Jarmila Wolfe: Personal life

-Junior career
+Juniors

 Although she had already been playing in senior events for some years by the time, the highlights of her junior career came as she reached the semifinals at two junior Grand Slam tournaments.
 In the 2003 Wimbledon junior competition she lost in semifinal to the eventual winner Kirsten Flipkens.
 In the Australian Open junior competition, 2004, she reached semifinals in both singles and doubles (with Shahar Pe'er).
 Both times she lost to Nicole Vaidišová.
 Another success came in winning doubles at the Italian Open junior tournament in 2003 with Andrea Hlaváčková.

-Professional career
+Professional

 2001–2003

 Wolfe began competing as Jarmila Gajdošová on the ITF Women's Circuit just days after her 14th birthday in 2001, and that year entered three ITF tournaments, winning two matches and losing three.
 In 2002, she again entered only three tournaments, but this time won four matches and lost three.

 Early in 2003, still aged 15, she stepped up her schedule, and that February she reached the semifinal of a $25k tournament at Redbridge, defeating Séverine Beltrame, Sandra Klösel, and Roberta Vinci before losing to Olga Barabanschikova.
 She won the next tournament she entered, her third of the year and only the ninth of her career.
 It was the $10k event at Rabat in March; and in the semifinal she defeated Ekaterina Bychkova.
 On the strength of this result, she found herself wildcarded into qualifying for her first WTA Tour event, a clay-court tournament at Budapest in April, and justified the wildcard by defeating all three of her opponents in the qualifying draw, including Melinda Czink, in straight sets, then Virginie Razzano in the second round of the main draw, before losing 4–6, 3–6 to Alicia Molik.

 On her 16th birthday she entered qualifying for a $50k event on grass at Gifu, Japan.
 Again, she qualified defeating Aiko Nakamura in the qualifying round; and she reached the second round of the main draw before losing to another top Japanese player, Akiko Morigami.
 The next week, she came through three straight matches in qualifying at her third successive event, another Japanese $50k grass-court tournament at Fukuoka, defeating Sanda Mamić of Croatia in the qualifying round, before advancing to the quarterfinal of the main draw after a second-round victory over Zheng Jie, only to lose to Saori Obata.

 At the US Open in August, she reached the final round of qualifying with upset of Anabel Medina Garrigues, but ultimately lost to Anikó Kapros of Hungary.
 Her season ended with two more losses in the later stages of qualifying draws at WTA events to higher ranked players.
 The 16-year-old Slovak ended the year ranked No. 197.